Preparing for Registration

 - HOMEWORK # 1– Look at your “Advising Guide” on Oasis.
 This advising guide will give you an unofficial evaluation of your degree requirements, including your LAS Core and major requirements.

-- HOMEWORK # 2 – View the list of suggested first-semester courses for your major.
+- HOMEWORK # 2 – View the requirements and various degree pathways for your major in the most recent catalog.
 Write down the suggested courses and their course numbers.

 - Step 5: Prepare Your First Semester Schedule